 - Control design, simulation, implementation and field test of 3-truck platooning for mobility and energy efficiency improvement using DSRC V2V;

 - Cooperative Adaptive Cruise Control (CACC) design and implementation on heavy-duty trucks and passenger cars for freeway driving with public traffic

-- freeway corridor traffic detection, modeling, simulation, optimal control algorithm development with combined Variable Speed Limit (VSL) and Coordinated Ramp Metering (CRM);
+- Freeway corridor traffic detection, modeling, simulation, optimal control algorithm development and field implementation with combined Variable Speed Limit/Advisory (VSL/VSA) and Coordinated Ramp Metering (CRM);

-- coordination of freeway ramp metering and arterial corridor intersection traffic signal control;
+- Coordination of freeway corridor ramp metering and arterial corridor intersection traffic signal control;

 BSc., 1982, Mathematics, Sichuan University, China

 MSc., 1985, Applied Mathematics, Institute of Systems Science, Chinese Academy of Sciences, Beijing, China